 In Costa Rica, public hospitals are directed, regulated, and coordinated through the Ministry of Health, which ensures that all of Costa Rica’s public hospitals function properly and provide the necessary services to its citizens.

-First, as I’ve already noted in the above section, long wait times for non-emergency medical care is the norm.
-But once you get to see a doctor or get the care you need, quality and the degree of satisfaction is remarkable.
+There are long wait times for non-emergency medical care, but once you get to see a doctor or get the care you need, quality and the degree of satisfaction is remarkable.

 In the country’s public hospitals, you will find general physicians, specialists, emergency services, hospitalization, surgical needs, delivery rooms, orthopedics, and even dental services—all free of charge if you pay for health insurance through the CCSS.